Crtd 15-11-06 Lastedit 16-11-20

 And I had headaches.
 Literally.
 I NEVER have headaches.

 ...
-Finally it was Einstein (middle) who made me understand the Lorentz transformation ...
+Finally it was Einstein's 1916 explanation to the educated general public (middle) who made me understand the Lorentz transformation ...

 It took three weeks of filling my dustbin with papers full of graph and formula trials.
 But then, on October 22, 2015, after almost a full month of wandering through a dense forest in circles, I was desperate enough to draw Einstein's little book from the shelf again.
 Only then I realized that Vandoren's take implied this "negative Achse"-thing should be a slip, could I read on.
 In Einstein.
 That same afternoon I understood the Lorentz transformation.

 I wrote it down too in Bert Reads Einstein [math] and [exercise].
 There, unlike Vandoren-De Wit, I first completely prepare the Lorentz gymnastics-floor following Einstein's exposition [math] , After that is clear, Vandoren's illustrative examples and exercises are of great help to turn your first successful relativity moves into a smooth vegetative routine of relative time and distance measurement.
 Acquiring that is more like coming home with a new scale for your musical instrument en start playing it.
 Sounds rusty at first and will take weeks of daily exercise to get smoother.
 It did: [exercise].